-At Zinnia Healing, we understand that alcohol addiction can manifest in many ways.
+At Zinnia Health, we understand that alcohol addiction can manifest in many ways.
 Our 24/7 helpline at (855) 430-9439 is always open to those seeking relief from alcohol dependence, so don’t hesitate to call us today.

 Why Do I Get Alcohol-Related Facial Flushing?

 If your face turns red after even the smallest sip of alcohol, it can be uncomfortable.
 The root cause is blood vessel dilation in your skin and alcohol’s impact on controlling blood flow.

 Your vessels widen when you drink alcohol, making it easier for your blood to flow from arteries to veins and increasing the heat escaping your internal organs.
 This increased heat relaxes facial muscles and opens more capillaries on the skin’s surface, giving those red cheeks.

 What Does It Mean When Your Face Turns Red When You Drink Alcohol?

 Drinking alcohol can lead to a flushed complexion.
 In fact, even non-alcoholic products like caffeine or spicy foods can give you a red face.

 Red flushing usually happens when you consume alcohol quickly, so having drinks at a slower pace can help reduce noticeable redness.
 It may also help prevent uncomfortable symptoms like headaches and stomach upset.

 Additionally, mixing alcoholic drinks with soda or choosing drinks that contain less ethanol, such as wine over spirits, can minimize the flushed complexion.